RyotaUshio/obsidian-pdf-plus/README.md

 #### [Backlink pane](https://help.obsidian.md/Plugins/Backlinks) improvements

-These features enrich Obsidian as a stand-alone PDF annotation tool.
+These features make Obsidian a unique PDF annotation tool that tightly connects PDFs to your ideas stored as markdown files.

 - **Filter backlinks by page**: Show only backlinks to the page that is currently opened in the PDF viewer.
-- **Highlight hovered backlinks in the backlinks pane**: Hovering over highlighted backlinked text will also highlight the corresponding item in the [backlink pane](https://help.obsidian.md/Plugins/Backlinks).
-This feature is compatible with the [Better Search Views](https://github.com/ivan-lednev/better-search-views) plugin.
+- **Hover sync (PDF viewer → Backlinks pane)**: Hovering over highlighted backlinked text will also highlight the corresponding item in the [backlink pane](https://help.obsidian.md/Plugins/Backlinks).
+- **Hover sync (Backlinks pane → PDF viewer)**: In the backlinks pane, hover your mouse over an backlink item to highlight the corresponding text in the PDF viewer.

 ### Opening links to PDF files